ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nfs.hidden.md

 ## Objectives
 {: #vpc-bm-vmware-nfs-objectives}

-In this tutorial, an VPC file share is created and you will attach this to the VMware Cluster as a datastore via NFS.
+In this tutorial, an {{site.data.keyword.vpc_short}} file share is created and you will attach this to the VMware Cluster as a datastore via NFS.

 ![NFS as a Datastore](images/solution63-ryo-vmware-on-vpc-hidden/Self-Managed-Simple-20210813v1-VPC-nfs.svg "NFS as a Datastore"){: caption="Figure 1.
 NFS as a Datastore" caption-side="bottom"}

-1. Create file share in VPC
+1. Create file share in {{site.data.keyword.vpc_short}}
 2. Attach file share as a Datastore for a Compute Cluster in vCenter